AsteroidusTv/Create-New-Project-simply/README.md

 * Make main.sh executable `chmod +x main.sh`
 * Execute main.sh `./main.sh`
 * Change the `file=` and the incon `incon=` location in new-project.desktop
-* Go to your desktop right click on the app icon.
-* Choose "Allow launching"

-### You can now use this script by double clicking on the icon
+### You can now use this script open in applicaton menu
 #### Thank for using my script !!!